mesosphere/dcos-docs-site/pages/1.11/tutorials/dcos-debug/index.md

 DC/OS consists of [a number of different components](https://docs.mesosphere.com/1.11/overview/architecture/components/) - most notably [Apache Mesos](http://mesos.apache.org/) and [Marathon](https://mesosphere.github.io/marathon/).
 As any of these components could be involved in the issue you are encountering, it might be difficult to even locate the component causing the issue.
 Accordingly, this tutorial aims to cover several types of such issues.

-Of course, there are a myriad of other potential sorts of problems that can affect your cluster besides application failures: networking problems, DC/OS installation issues, and DC/OS internal configuration issues could each be causing issues on your cluster.
+Of course, there are a myriad of other potential sorts of problems that can affect your cluster besides application-related failures: networking problems, DC/OS installation issues, and DC/OS internal configuration issues could each be causing issues on your cluster.
 These are unfortunately out of scope for this tutorial, but we encourage you to reach out via our [Community channels](https://dcos.io/community/) with ideas and feedback.

 <a name="tools"></a>

 # Tools for Debugging Application Deployment on DC/OS

 DC/OS comes with a number of tools for debugging.
-In this section we will try to provid=58e an overview of the relevant tools for application debugging.
+In this section, we look at the relevant tools for application debugging:

-In particular we discuss:

 - [DC/OS UIs](#dcos-uis)